guizsantos/gigabyte-scraper/README.md

 sudo apt install tesseract-ocr
 ```

+## Possible improvements

+### Production deployments

+It is noteworthy to state that this project relies on local runs of Tesseract,
+only to demonstrate the results.
+However, in a production environment, where
+larger computations may take place, it is possible to use Cloud services and
+process the data using APIs, thus reducing the necessary resources to run the project.

+### Usage of LLM models

+Furthermore, it is also possible to use LLM models to extract further insight from
+the textual data retrieved, e.g., using OpenAI GPT API to summarize the data.

 ## Caveats

 Since this is a web crawling project, it is dependent on CSS selectors and XPaths,